chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/fey/dryad.md

 aliases: ["Dryad"]
 ---
 # Dryad
 *Source: Monster Manual p.
-121, Journeys through the Radiant Citadel.
+121, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Travelers entering a forest might catch a glimpse of a feminine form flitting through the trees.
 Warm laughter hangs on the air, drawing those who hear it deeper into the emerald shadows.